Inner West: Government

 In the state parliament, the region is represented by the electoral districts of Balmain, Canterbury, Drummoyne, Newtown, Strathfield and Summer Hill.
-Following the 2019 state election, these seats were divided amongst the three main parties with Drummoyne represented by the Liberal Party, Canterbury, Strathfield and Summer Hill represented by the Australian Labor Party, and Balmain and Newtown represented by The Greens.
+The split of these seats amongst the three largest parties has been relatively consistent.
+Since 2015, when the Australian Labor Party regained Strathfield from the Liberal Party of Australia, and Summer Hill and Newtown were contested for the first time, the split has remained the same, with Drummoyne represented by the Liberal Party, Canterbury, Strathfield and Summer Hill represented by the Australian Labor Party, and Balmain and Newtown represented by The Greens.

 In the federal parliament, the area is represented by the electorate of Grayndler and part of the electorates of Reid (which also covers a small part of Greater Western Sydney), Sydney (which also covers the city centre) and Watson (which also encompasses a substantial section of the Canterbury-Bankstown area).
 All four federal seats have been held by the Australian Labor Party since the 2022 federal election, when the Labor Party won the division of Reid from the Liberal Party which had held it since 2013.

 Local Government areas

 The four local government areas of the Municipality of Burwood, City of Canada Bay, Inner West Council and Municipality of Strathfield are sometimes referred to in local government contexts as the "Inner West local government areas".

-Other definitions, such as those used by the Australian Government Bureau of Statistics, or the New South Wales Government Department of Planning and Infrastructure, and local media may encompass a different set of councils.
+Prior to the amalgamation of Marrickville, Leichardt and Ashfield Councils into Inner West Council, Marrickville Council was often excluded from official definitions of the "Inner West" region.
+As a result, a number of government sources that use definitions of the "Inner West" based on the earlier council boundaries include the councils listed above, but exclude the Marrickville Council area.
+These include the definition used by the Australian Government Bureau of Statistics, and the New South Wales Government Department of Planning and Infrastructure, and local media.

 The northeastern part of the City of Canterbury-Bankstown and the western part of the City of Sydney are also often included in the Inner West region.